Here is an updated list of banks and other firms that have been punished for various offences, such as breaches of sanctions.

 Commonwealth Bank of Australia

 In early June, CBA agreed to pay a civil penalty of A$700 million ($535.2 million) to authorities for failing to immediately report more than 53,500 suspicious transactions, one of the worst financial scandals in the country’s history.
-The lender said it had entered into an agreement with Austrac, the Australian Government’s financial intelligence agency, to resolve the civil proceedings commenced by the watchdog in the Federal Court of Australia on 3 August last year.
-The agreement, which still has to be cleared by a court, will involve the largest fine of its kind in Australian history.
+The lender said it had entered into an agreement with Austrac, the Australian Government’s financial intelligence agency, to resolve the civil proceedings commenced by the watchdog in the Federal Court of Australia on 3 August the previous year.
+The agreement, which had to be cleared by a court, would involve the largest fine of its kind in Australian history.

 Australia and New Zealand Banking Group

 In April, ANZ was ordered to pay A$3 million and submit regular reviews of its systems and processes after billing thousands of wealth management clients for services they did not receive.
-The order, imposed by ASIC, also requires ANZ to provide an audited attestation from senior management to show “reasonable assurance” that the lender has, since 2014, provided clients with documented annual reviews.
-In addition, the bank must demonstrate that it has improved its compliance functions.
+The order, imposed by ASIC, also required ANZ to provide an audited attestation from senior management to show “reasonable assurance” that the lender had, since 2014, provided clients with documented annual reviews.
+In addition, the bank had to demonstrate that it had improved its compliance functions.

 Employees’ testimonies to the Royal Commission revealed that AMP had charged clients for advice they never received and then lied to the Australian Securities and Investment Commission (ASIC) about the practice for nearly 10 years.
 The chief executive of AMP, Craig Meller resigned in April after a probe revealed that his firm had engaged in widespread misconduct.
 Meller had been the chief executive since 2014.
-Shares in AMP have slid since the main revelations emerged.
-The firm has been hit with multiple class-action lawsuits by irate shareholders.
+Shares in AMP fell after the main revelations emerged.
+The firm was hit with multiple class-action lawsuits by irate shareholders.

 Dover Financial Advisers

 The 400 advisor-strong group, with about $2.3 billion in assets under management, is closing down.
-It had been under investigation by the ASIC since last year, with the heat intensifying under the Royal Commission’s own scrutiny.
-Dover and owner Terry McMaster have ceased operations after receiving notice of a hearing into suspending or cancelling its licence.
+It had been under investigation by the ASIC since the previous year, with the heat intensifying under the Royal Commission’s own scrutiny.
+Dover and owner Terry McMaster ceased operations after receiving notice of a hearing into suspending or cancelling its licence.

-The bank must defend how it structures its private wealth unit’s employment contracts after a group of 15 former advisors sued it.
-A statement of claim, lodged with the Federal Circuit Court of Australia in June 2018, alleges a string of breaches of the Fair Work Act by Macquarie's banking division (source: Australian Financial Review).
-This publication has sought further comment.
-AFR said potential breaches relate to claims of underpaying advisors' entitlements spanning their annual leave, public holidays, leave loading and compassionate and carer's leave.
-The group of former private client advisors claims Macquarie failed to comply with National Employment Standards and the modern award covering the banking, finance and insurance industry.
-The John Wardman-led group is seeking reimbursement for total underpayments of A$2.6 million plus interest, penalties and legal costs and also wants Macquarie to be issued with pecuniary fines.
+The bank was obliged to defend how it structured its private wealth unit’s employment contracts after a group of 15 former advisors sued it.
+A statement of claim, lodged with the Federal Circuit Court of Australia in June 2018, alleged that there was a string of breaches of the Fair Work Act by Macquarie's banking division (source: Australian Financial Review).
+AFR said that potential breaches related to claims of underpaying advisors' entitlements spanning their annual leave, public holidays, leave loading and compassionate and carer's leave.
+The group of former private client advisors claimed that Macquarie failed to comply with National Employment Standards and the modern award covering the banking, finance and insurance industry.
+The John Wardman-led group sought reimbursement for total underpayments of A$2.6 million plus interest, penalties and legal costs and wanted Macquarie to be issued with pecuniary fines.

 The watchdog ordered that Sadr be immediately removed from his position of bank director and from any other executive positions he holds at Pilatus; it also suspended his voting rights as a bank shareholder.
 Further, MFSA said Pilatus must not allow “any banking transactions, including withdrawals or deposits held with the bank by the shareholder, members of the board of directors and senior management officials of the bank, or related persons thereto, whether direct or indirect”.

-HSBC will pay $100 million to terminate US litigation alleging that the bank conspired to rig Libor, the key benchmark interest rate.
+HSBC agreed to pay $100 million to terminate US litigation alleging that the bank conspired to rig Libor, the key benchmark interest rate.